badkem/yugioh_maker/README.md

 # Yugioh card maker

-There are four mode for you to select (v2 is f*cikng better)
+There are four mode for you to select (v2 is f*cking better)

 ![](https://i.imgur.com/bztqwrW.png)